yan-yang12/tiny-interesting-programs/README.md

 ## LSTM with Lotka-Volterra.py
  This is a simple LSTM that predicts the populations of two species following the Lotka-Volterra equations.

+## Red Blood Cell CNN.py
+ The pocked Red Blood Cell count has become increasingly utilized as a simple inexpensive test of splenic function<sup>1</sup>.
+This program uses a CNN that automatically identifies pocked RBC with maximum precision of 95.5% and recall of 70.7%.

+ ## Sources
+ 1. Buchanan, George R., and Christine A. Holtkamp.
+“Pocked Erythrocyte Counts in Patients with Hereditary Spherocytosis before and after Splenectomy.”
+American Journal of Hematology 25, no. 3 (1987): 253–57. https://doi.org/10.1002/ajh.2830250304.